Elderly Fraudster Lisa Macardle Jailed for 2½ Years

-• Report suspicious activity immediately to authorities
+• Report any suspicious activity to the police immediately

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.